Genene Jones: Career and background

 While Jones worked as a licensed vocational nurse (LVN) at the Bexar County Hospital (now University Hospital of San Antonio) in the pediatric intensive care unit, a statistically improbable number of children died under her care.
 Because the hospital feared being sued, it simply asked all of its LVNs, including Jones, to resign and staffed the pediatric ICU exclusively with registered nurses.
 No further investigation was pursued by the hospital.

 Jones left and took a position at a pediatrician's clinic in Kerrville, Texas, some 60 miles northwest of San Antonio.
 It was here that she was charged with poisoning six children.
 The doctor in the office discovered two puncture marks in a bottle of succinylcholine (Suxamethonium chloride) in the drug storage, where only she and Jones had access.
-Contents of the apparently full bottle were later found to be heavily diluted with water, where it was estimated that only 20% of the vial's contents were succinylcholine.
-Succinylcholine is a powerful short-acting paralytic that causes temporary paralysis of all skeletal muscles, as well as those that control breathing; the drug is used as a part of general anesthetic.
+Succinylcholine is a powerful short-acting paralytic that causes temporary paralysis of all skeletal muscles, as well as those that control breathing; the drug is used as a part of a general anesthetic.
 A patient cannot breathe while under the influence of this drug.
 In small children, cardiac arrest is the ultimate result of deoxygenation due to lack of respiration.
+Contents of the apparently full bottle were later found to be Anectine (one trade name of succinylcholine chloride) but whose volume was five-sixth diluted with saline solution.

 Jones claimed she was trying to stimulate the creation of a pediatric intensive care unit in Kerrville.

 Prosecution

-In 1985, Jones was sentenced to 99 years in prison for killing 15-month-old Chelsea McClellan with succinylcholine.
+In 1985, Jones was originally sentenced to 99 years in prison for killing 15-month-old Chelsea McClellan with succinylcholine.
+She was subsequently charged with harming Brandy Benites on August 27, Chris Parker and Jimmy Pearson on August 30, Misty Reichenau on September 3, and Jacob Evans on September 17, All indictments charged that the nurse “intentionally and knowingly” injured the children by injecting them with succinylcholine or some other drug.
 Later that year, she was sentenced to a concurrent term of 60 years in prison for nearly killing Rolando Santos with heparin.